abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Commutative monoid operation](addition_commutative.svg)

-All monoids that we examined so far are also *commutative*, but we will see some non-commutative ones later.
+All monoids that we examined so far are also *commutative*.
+We will see some non-commutative ones later.

 Groups
 ---